JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

     This function is similar to `todaysDate()`, which you created earlier and which is no longer required.
+    If the [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library is not yet included, open the `composeApp/build.gradle.kts` file
+    and add the `kotlinx-datetime` dependency to the section that configures the common code source set.
+    For simplicity, you can include the version number directly instead of adding it to the version catalog:

+    ```kotlin
+    kotlin {
+        // ...
+        sourceSets {
+            // ...
+            commonMain.dependencies {
+                // ...
+                implementation("org.jetbrains.kotlinx:kotlinx-datetime:%dateTimeVersion%")
+            }
+        }
+    }
+    ```
+   {initial-collapse-state="collapsed" collapsible="true" collapsed-title='implementation("org.jetbrains.kotlinx:kotlinx-datetime:%dateTimeVersion%")'}

 2. Follow the IDE's instructions to import the missing dependencies.
+   Make sure to import the `Clock` class from `kotlin.time`, not `kotlinx.datetime`.
 3. Adjust your `App` composable to invoke `currentTimeAt()`:

     ```kotlin